 The FECI Special Committee has recognized that it might be possible for FECI to merge with another company with substantial railroad operations in a transaction in which no gain or loss would be recognized to FECI or its shareholders.
-The Company believes that the likelihood of such a merger is significantly lessened as long as GCC remains a FECI subsidiary.
+FECI believes that the likelihood of such a merger is significantly lessened as long as GCC remains a FECI subsidiary.
 The Company has indicated to FECI that, if a merger of FECI with another railroad corporation would be facilitated by an exchange of GCC stock for the FECI stock held by the Company, the Company would be willing to consider exchanging shares of FECI stock it owns for all of the shares of GCC stock held by FECI and in that regard has proposed acquiring all the issued and outstanding shares of common stock per share of GCC in a tax free exchange of its shares in FECI in return for 100% ownership of GCC stock.
 GCC is engaged in commercial real estate development in Florida.
 Each of the Company and FECI has hired an appraisal firm to assist in evaluating the property of GCC, and the Company and FECI intend to see if they can negotiate terms of an exchange that will be acceptable to both parties.
-As yet there have been no purchase price discussions, and the Company anticipates that no such discussions would occur until completion of the appraisals.
 Accordingly, there can be no assurance when, if and on what terms the Company may acquire GCC from FECI.

 President Clinton's Proposed Fiscal 1997 Budget (the "Proposed Budget") could have a substantial and adverse effect upon a merger of FECI with another company subsequent to the acquisition of GCC common stock by the Company in exchange for FECI common stock.
 The Proposed Budget would amend current laws to provide that a merger of FECI with another company within two years of the exchange of GCC common stock for FECI common stock, pursuant to which the FECI shareholders would own less than fifty percent of the voting power, and less than fifty percent of the value, of the stock of the surviving company, could cause FECI to recognize gain on the exchange of the GCC common stock.
-The gain would be measured by the difference between the fair market value of the GCC common stock and FECI's adjusted tax basis in such stock.
+The gain would be measured by the difference between the fair market value of the $\tilde{\text{GCC}}$ common stock and FECI's adjusted tax basis in such stock.
+If enacted, the Proposed Budget would be effective for distributions made after March 19, 1996.
+The Chairmen of the House Ways and Means and Senate Finance Committees, however, have jointly announced their intention that the effective date of new tax proposals in the Proposed Budget will not be earlier than "the date of appropriate Congressional action."
 Accordingly, there can be no assurance when, if, and on what terms a merger of FECI with another corporation, or sale of FEC or GCC, may be made.
 Also, there can be no assurance when, if, and on what terms the Company may acquire GCC from FECI.